 Indeed, the federal government places limits on the dollar amount individuals may contribute to tax-favored accounts each year, including individual retirement accounts and 401(k)s, which adjust annually to reflect cost-of-living increases.

 The maximum yearly contribution to traditional and Roth IRAs is $5,500 for 2018 and $6,000 in 2022.
 (Prior-year contributions for 2022 can be made up until the tax filing deadline on April 18, 2023.)
-Those 50 and older can contribute an additional catch-up contribution of up to $1,000 to their traditional or Roth IRA, as well, a limit that remained unchanged in 2023.
+Those 50 and older can make an additional catch-up contribution of up to $1,000 to their traditional or Roth IRA, as well, a limit that remained unchanged in 2023.
 In the case of a Roth, you may not be eligible to contribute that much, however, depending on your income or your filing status.2 (Related: Surviving retirement with your spouse)

 Thus, if your normal retirement age is 65, you would only be able to make 457(b) preretirement catch-up contributions during the years in which you were 64, 63, and 62.
 But in the years between ages 50 and 61, you have the option to take advantage of making the 50-years-or-older catch-up contributions.